MachineLemonade/docs/policies/security.md

 ## We isolate customers from each other

-All customers are isolated within their own Postgres database with unique and randomly generated credentials that are randomly generated, secured and encrypted using Kubernetes Secrets.
+All customers are isolated within their own Postgres database with unique and randomly generated credentials, secured and encrypted using Kubernetes Secrets.
 All customers are isolated inside of their own namespace within Kubernetes, with network policies, roles, and other security measures in place to ensure each tenant is truly isolated.

 ## We provide real-time access to Airflow logs